 Greetings and welcome to the home of Kansas2Kenya on the web.
-We invite you to view the following video to see and hear how we are living into our mission.
+We invite you to see and hear how we are living into our mission.
 Through this site we hope that you will get to know your friends, families, and colleagues that support this mission and that you see their work and its impact.
 Consider the ways that your own contributions can make an impact in the lives of others.
 Connect with our members and stay up-to-date on our events and news through Facebook and Twitter.
 Thank you for visiting us!

-Kansas2Kenya’s Successes in 2012
+Kansas2Kenya’s Current Successes

 These changes were only possible through the gifts of time and money from the people connected to Kansas2Kenya.
 A heartfelt thank you to all of our contributors.